Juvenile Justice: Civil Citations

 The current high rent market overburdens and stresses the economic livelihood and security of working families and seniors with low incomes in our county.
 This threatens their ability to meet other basic needs for healthy food, clothing, transportation, medical care, and the education of their children.

-HOPE is organizing to establish a Hillsborough Affordable Housing Trust Fund with a designated public funding source to meet the on-going housing needs of low-income families 50% and below AMI.
+HOPE is organizing to encourage the county to establish a Hillsborough Affordable Housing Trust Fund with local dedicated public funding of $10 million for housing that is affordable for working families and seniors.

 Improving Access to Elder Care